José Garibi y Rivera: Episcopate

 In 1929 the Archbishop of Guadalajara, José Francisco Orozco y Jiménez, was expelled from the country during the course of the government's attempt to suppress the Catholic Church.
 Garibi accompanied him into exile in the United States.
 While on a visit to Rome, he was appointed the titular bishop of Roso and the auxiliary bishop of the Archdiocese of Guadalajara on 16 December 1929.
 He and the archbishop were allowed to return to Mexico the following March, and he was consecrated on 7 May 1930, by the archbishop.
 He was appointed as Vicar general of the archdiocese on 1 January 1933.
 He was promoted to titular archbishop of Bizia and became the coadjutor bishop of Guadalajara.
 He succeeded to the metropolitan see of Guadalajara on 18 February 1936.
 He was elected as President of the Mexican Episcopal Conference for six consecutive terms.

 Cardinal

 Garibi was made a Cardinal Priest, with the titular church of San Onofrio in the consistory of 15 December 1958 by Pope John XXIII.
 He participated in the conclave of 1963 that elected Pope Paul VI.

 Garibi resigned as archbishop on 1 March 1969.
-He died on 27 May 1972, of a pulmonary edema, and was buried in the crypt of his cathedral.
+He died on 27 May 1972, of a pulmonary edema, and was buried in the crypt of Guadalajara Cathedral.